Skip to main content

 When traveling to any destination around Petersburg use Moovit's Live Directions with Get Off Notifications to know exactly where and how far to walk, how long to wait for your line, and how many stops are left.
 Moovit will alert you when it's time to get off — no need to constantly re-check whether yours is the next stop.

 Wondering how to use public transit in Petersburg or how to pay for public transit in Petersburg?
 Moovit public transit app can help you navigate your way with public transit easily, and at minimum cost.
 It includes public transit fees, ticket prices, and costs.
 Looking for a map of Petersburg public transit lines?
-Moovit public transit app shows all public transit maps in Petersburg with all bus, train or metro routes and stops on an interactive map.
+Moovit public transit app shows all public transit maps in Petersburg with all Bus, Train, Metro, Light Rail and Ferry routes and stops on an interactive map.

 Public transit lines with stations closest to City of Petersburg